carlopezzuto/multi-platform-search-extension/README.md

 ## Customization

-To add a new source to the extension, follow these steps:

-1. Find the specific search URL for the platform you want to add.
-2. Modify the `popup.js` file to include a new `else if` block for the new platform, using the search URL you found.
-3. Update the `popup.html` file to include a new button for the added platform.
-4. Update the event listener in the `popup.js` file to handle the new button's click event.
+Open the extension's **Options** page (right-click the extension icon and choose "Options" or open it from Chrome's extension manager).
+Use this page to add or remove platforms and define their search URLs.
+Use `%s` as a placeholder where the search query should be inserted.
+Your configuration is stored with `chrome.storage.sync` so it will follow you across devices.

 Feel free to customize the extension to suit your specific needs and preferences.
-Please share and open source if you added more functionality!
+Please share and open source if you add more functionality!

 ## Running Tests